killeraliens/abc-cv/README.md

 4. Start the dev server with `npm start`
 3. Make content changes to the `store.js` file inside the `src` folder.
 4. Update your pdf name and project path within the `scripts/generate-pdf.js` file.
+6. Update the `website` url from within your `/package.json` file if you wish to deploy with GitHub Pages.
-5. Make sure class `live` is removed from the `App` component.
+5. Make sure class `live` is removed from the `/components/App.js` component before generating the PDF.
 6. Create or update the downloadable PDF version with `npm run generate`.
 The new PDF format will be based on the sites' current HTML & CSS file state as a single 8.5" x 11" page.
-7. Add class `live` back to `App` for production mode formatting and commit your changes to a new github repo.
+7. Add class `live` back to `/components/App.js` for production mode formatting and commit your changes to your github repo before deployment.
 8. Deploy with `npm run deploy`.

 ![How to update the PDF dev mode, animated gif](/src/assets/cv-pdf-generate.gif)